WellseeC/rcos-status-updates/fall_2018/week_07.md

 ## Last Week's Accomplishments

-Continuing the issue, go through every header files and change includes into forward declarations.
-But there are severl tests around, I didn't do much.
+Continuing the issue, figure out how forward declarations works.
+But go through every header files and change includes into forward declarations is necessary, feel it will be a long time to finish this issue.

 ## This Week's Plan